Trademanza/Trademanza-WebPages/docs/_posts/2020-05-19-airtel-results.md

 7. Dividend of 2 rs/ share

 Negatives:
 1. Posts a loss of Rs.
-5237 Cr as they have pay Rs.
+5237 Cr as they have to pay Rs.
 7,004 Cr for exceptional items such the recent judgement on One Time Spectrum Charges.

 The results looked solid in all aspects.
-With the current market price and support from the market, the stock can go to 5559 in the near term
+With the current market price and support from the market, the stock can go to 560 levels in the near term